The band structure of a model of spatial random permutation: Introduction

 On the other hand, the behaviour of this model in other regimes is rather complex, depending on a delicate balance between energy and entropy.
 Further, unlike for the Mallows model, as far as we know there is no integrable structure to exploit.

-Our primarily focus is on the \textit{band structure} of the model, analogous to~\eqref{e:band}.
+Our primary focus is on the \textit{band structure} of the model, analogous to~\eqref{e:band}.
 To this end, define the \textit{mean displacement per site}

 where $E[\cdot]$ is the expectation operator associated to the measure $P^N_\beta$ (note that we have dropped the explicit dependence on $N$ and $\beta$).
+It is not hard to see that $D^N_\beta$ is a non-increasing function of $\beta$.
 Our main result establishes the asymptotic growth-rate of $D^N_\beta$ as $\beta \to 0$ and $N \to \infty$.
 Similarly to in \eqref{e:band}, we observe \textit{crossover behaviour} for the band-width; the growth rate of $D^N_\beta$ is the minimum of $ 1/ \beta$ and $ N$, up to leading-order constants.

 To state our main result precisely, let us first introduce some asymptotic notation.
 The inverse temperature parameter $\beta = \beta(N)$ will always be implicitly varying with~$N$.
 For two functions $f = f(N)$ and $g = g(N)$ we write $f \ll g$ or $f = o(g)$ if $|f|/|g| \to 0$ as $N \to \infty$, and $f \gg g$ or $g = o(f)$ if $|f|/|g| \to \infty$ as $N \to \infty$.
 Similarly, we write $f \sim g$ if $f/g \to 1$ as $N \to \infty$.
 Finally, we write $f = O(g)$ if there exists a $c > 0$ such that $|f|/|g| < c$ for sufficiently large $N$, and $f = \Theta(g)$ if $f = O(g)$ and $g = O(f)$ both hold.